-I really want to do a co-op and/or an internship which are great professional opportunities that are possible as an engineering student at NC State.
-Also, as a Goodnight Scholar, I really have to go on the Mayventure trip to Vancouver, one of the cities that are in the path of becoming one of the greenest cities in the world.
+I really want to do a co-op or an internship which are great professional opportunities that are possible as an engineering student at NC State.
+Also, as a Goodnight Scholar, I really have to go on the Mayventure trip to Vancouver, one of the cities that is in the path of becoming one of the greenest cities in the world.
 I want to learn about the infrastructure and experience the culture.

 Tell us about your time in the Goodnight Scholars Program.

 My time in the Goodnight Scholars Program has been very fulfilling.
-There are lots of workshops that provide valuable, practical knowledge and skills and there are lots of social activities that help you feel like you matter, you belong, and give you opportunities for some relaxation and fun.
+There are lots of workshops that provide valuable, practical knowledge and skills and there are lots of social activities that help you feel like you matter, you belong and give you opportunities for some relaxation and fun.
 Not only has it given me the financial support I needed to get closer to my dream of being a professional civil engineer, but it has taught practical skills like time management and study skills for handling heavy class loads.
 Because of these practical skills, I have grown a lot academically and professionally.
 In the Program, I have met great people that will lend me a hand when I am struggling with a class and celebrate with me when all the hard work has paid off for that class.
 The Program staff provides great guidance and support.
 I feel so grateful to be a part of the Goodnight Scholars Program because it has helped me grow as a student, as a professional, and as a person.

 What does being a Goodnight Scholar mean to you?

 Being a Goodnight Scholar has come to mean more to me than I imagined.
 The Goodnight Scholars Program has made a tremendous impact in my life.
 It has influenced and affected me, not just through the financial support, but also through the academic and other guidance I have received.
-The College of Engineering at NC State is very demanding, and the Goodnight Scholars Program staff has been right there for me, connecting me with the resources I need, so that I can give the best of myself in every thing that I do.
+The College of Engineering at NC State is very demanding and the Goodnight Scholars Program staff has been right there for me, connecting me with the resources I need, so that I can give the best of myself in every thing that I do.
 Their kindness and support has meant the world to me.
 They are always there to help me and guide me in the good times and bad ones and give each of us the personal attention in whatever way we need because they really do want the best success for us.
 They have shown me that generosity and kindness are very essential in life.